- 1,416View

 -

-- The lobby features the historic Matsumoto Furniture store and the large wooden washbasin in the bathroom.
-The hotel is surrounded by streets that still retain the atmosphere of the Meiji period, with Matsumoto Castle just a five minute walk away and Kaichi School just beyond that, giving the hotel an atmosphere reminiscent of Japan's old days.
-A short walk away is the newer shopping street.
-You can enjoy both the old and new streets.ユーザー's answer (Posted on:2014/6/ 3)
+- The hotel has a Western-style exterior, but with a Japanese feel, such as the lobby filled with historic Matsumoto furniture and the large wooden washbasin in the bathroom.
+The hotel is surrounded by streets that still retain the atmosphere of the Meiji era, with Matsumoto Castle just a five-minute walk from the hotel and Kaichi School, which opened in the Meiji era, just beyond that, giving the hotel an atmosphere reminiscent of Japan's old days.
+A short walk away is the newer shopping street, where you can enjoy the old and new townscapes.ユーザー's answer (Posted on:2014/6/ 3)

 -